kuri-sun/comment-graph.nvim/README.md

 ## Commands

 - `:CommentGraphView [dir]` — modal tree view with right-hand preview (toggle nodes with `<CR>`, refresh with `r`, close with `q`; streams JSON without writing repo files).
-- Legacy `:TodoGraphView` is still provided for compatibility.

 More commands and UI are coming next.